 Every anaesthetic carries a risk of complications, but this is very small.
-Your child’s anaesthetist is a very experienced doctor who is trained to deal with any complications.
+The anaesthetist is a very experienced doctor who is trained to deal with any complications.

 There are two ways of carrying out the operation: using laparoscopic (keyhole) surgery or open surgery.
-The surgeon will discuss the most appropriate method with you.
+The surgeon will discuss the most appropriate method.
 There is a small possibility that having started the procedure using laparoscopic surgery, it will not be possible to repair the atresia using this method.
 The surgeon will then change to use open surgery during the same operation.

 What happens afterwards?

-Your baby will come back to recover either on the intensive care unit or our surgical ward.
-You will be able to visit as soon as they are settled.
-All babies are closely monitored after the operation, and so your baby will be connected to monitors to check their breathing, heart rate and oxygen levels.
-If your child needs help with breathing, they will be nursed on the intensive care unit and connected to a ventilator.
+The baby will come back to recover either on the intensive care unit or our surgical ward.
+They will be able to have visitors as soon as they are settled.
+All babies are closely monitored after the operation, and so the baby will be connected to monitors to check their breathing, heart rate and oxygen levels.
+If the child needs help with breathing, they will be nursed on the intensive care unit and connected to a ventilator.
 They will also be given pain relief through the intravenous infusion (drip).

-While your child’s intestines recover and start to work, they may be fed through a tube into their veins.
+While the child’s intestines recover and start to work, they may be fed through a tube into their veins.
 This is called total parenteral nutrition or TPN.
-This will gradually be replaced by breast or bottled milk, given through the nasogastric tube when your child is able to tolerate this.
-As your baby recovers, you will be able to feed them from the breast or bottle.
+This will gradually be replaced by breast or bottled milk, given through the nasogastric tube when the child is able to tolerate this.
+As the baby recovers, they will be able to feed from the breast or bottle.
 Over time, the drips and monitors will be removed one by one.

-The nurses on the ward will encourage you to look after your baby as much as you feel able while they are recovering.
-This can be daunting, especially while your baby is connected to drips and monitors, but it will become easier with time.
-If you are worried about caring for your baby, please talk to the nurses.
-You will be able to go home or be transferred back to your local hospital once your baby is feeding properly and gaining weight.
+The nurses on the ward will encourage families to look after their baby as much as they feel able while the child is recovering.
+This can be daunting, especially while the baby is connected to drips and monitors, but it will become easier with time.
+If anyone is worried about caring for their baby, they can talk to the nurses.
+The child will be able to go home or be transferred back to a local hospital once they are feeding properly and gaining weight.
 Most children stay in hospital for one to two weeks, but occasionally a longer stay is needed.
-Your local health visitor or community paediatric nurse will visit you regularly.
+A local health visitor or community paediatric nurse will visit regularly.

-We will send you details of your outpatient appointment in the post, soon after you leave hospital.
+We send details of any outpatient appointments in the post, soon after they leave hospital.

 What is the outlook for children with duodenal atresia?